michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0070.md

 ### Definition
 - n: an artful or simulated semblance
 ### Family
-guise: disguise, guises+;disguise: disguised, disguises, disguising;disguised: disguisedly, undisguised;undisguised: undisguisedly
+- guise: disguise, guises+
+- disguise: disguised, disguises, disguising
+- disguised: disguisedly, undisguised
+- undisguised: undisguisedly
 ### Examples
 - This work, painted in 1618, is really about the visual puzzle it presents, but this is packaged in the guise of a religious painting.
 - Another man was accused of raising money for Islamic State under the guise of helping displaced persons.